MicrosoftDocs/SupportArticles-docs/support/windows-client/virtualization/cannot-create-hyper-v-virtual-switch.md

 ---
-title: Cannot create a Hyper-V virtual switch
+title: Can't create a Hyper-V virtual switch
-description: Fixes an issue in which you cannot re-create a victual switch for Hyper-V on an upgraded 64-bit Windows-10-based computer. ms.data: 09/08/2020
+description: Fixes an issue in which you can't re-create a victual switch for Hyper-V on an upgraded 64-bit Windows-10-based computer. ms.data: 09/08/2020
 author: Deland-Han
 ms.author: delhan